How to prevent real email from being marked as spam in Office 365

 In order to work effectively, Exchange Online Protection (EOP) requires that administrators complete a few tasks.
 If you are not the administrator for your Office 365 tenant and you are getting too much spam, then you may want to work with your administrator on these tasks.
 Otherwise, you can skip to the user section.

 Point your DNS records to Office 365 In order for EOP to provide protection, your mail exchanger (MX) DNS record(s) for all domains must be pointed to Office 365 -- and only to Office 365.
 If your MX does not point to Office 365, then EOP will not provide spam filtering for your users.
 In the situation where you wish to use another service or appliance to provide spam filtering for your domain, you should consider disabling the spam protection in EOP.
-You can do this by creating a transport rule that sets the SCL value to -1.
-If you later decide to use EOP, make sure to remove this transport rule.
+You can do this by creating a mail flow rule that sets the SCL value to -1.
+If you later decide to use EOP, make sure to remove this mail flow rule.

 Turn on the report message add-in for users We strongly recommend that you enable the report message add-in for your users.
 As an administrator, you may also be able to view the feedback your users are sending and use any patterns to adjust any settings that may be causing problems.